MusaIslamFahad/deeptrace/README.md

 ### Training schedule

-The model trains in three phases to avoid over-fitting the backbone to the small head:

 | Phase | Layers unfrozen | Epochs | Learning rate |
 |---|---|---|---|
 | 1 | Classifier head only | 10 | 1e-3 |
 | 2 | Head + top 2 backbone blocks | 10 | 2e-4 |
 | 3 | All layers | 20 | 5e-5 |

-### Tracking hyperparameters

-All hyperparameters are stored in `params.yaml` and tracked by DVC.
-Changing a param and running `dvc repro` will only re-run affected stages.

 ---